GeveoAu/blog/_posts/2018-10-15-Overcome-Top-Testing-Challenges-in-Agile-Environment.md

 * Automation is key here.
 Writing a test and running it on multiple browsers is what automation does best.

 * You can use Selenium Grid with Docker to manage and run your automated tests in parallel on multiple browsers.
-Another great tool out there for multi-browser testing are BrowserSync and Test Project
+Other great tools out there for multi-browser testing are BrowserSync and Test Project

 8. **Lack of Communication**

-No matter how good the process is or how well the above items are carried out, if there is a lack of communication among the team members or with Product Owners or Developers nothing will work.
+No matter how good the process is or how well the above items are carried out, if there is a lack of communication among the team members or with Product Owners or Developers, nothing will work.

 <img src="https://media.giphy.com/media/26BRQaiZM0IeyoJfa/giphy.gif" width="200" height="200" />

-To overcome communication issues following steps can be followed.
+To overcome communication issues, following steps can be followed.

 * Make sure there is effective communication among the team.